-Can I visit the Repair Café if I have nothing to repair?
+Can I visit a Repair Clark County event if I have nothing to repair?

 Yes, stop by and enjoy a cup of coffee/tea and the community atmosphere.

-How can I volunteer at the Repair Café?
+How can I volunteer at a Repair Clark County event?

-If you have repair skills that you would like to share at a future Repair Café, please email us your experience and availability at Repair@columbiasprings.org.
+If you have repair skills that you would like to share at a future Repair Clark County event, please email us your experience and availability at Repair@columbiasprings.org.